[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 Containing four figures in green and yellow jerseys with long sleeves and polo collars.

-This was the card goalkeepers on a flat sheet.
-The figure in the middle of the illustration is a cut-out, and the other two are press out figures.
-The team sheet illustrated for set G shows that you did get a goalkeeper when you bought a set.
-However, I guess lots of spares would be needed, because card goalkeepers only have a short life.
+This was a small sheet of card goalkeepers.
+Of course you did get a goalkeeper on the standard team sheet, but I guess lots of spares would be needed, because card goalkeepers only have a short life.
 Once they have bent at the ankles they are next to useless.
-However, you could give them a bit longer by strengthening the back of the ankles with a matchstick.
+However, their life could be extended by strengthening the back of the ankles with a matchstick.

 Set HH: Set of plastic goalkeepers.